-We strive to produce healthy, delicious meats for our family, friends, and customers, and to return the land to a balanced state in terms of soil fertility, quality forages, animal health and enhanced quality of our lives.
+We strive to produce healthy, delicious meats for our family, friends, and customers.
+We aim to return the land to a balanced state in terms of soil fertility, quality forages, animal health and enhanced quality of our lives.

 About Green Grass Farms

-Green Grass Farms was officially started in January of 2016.
+Green Grass Farms was officially started in January of 2016 in Raymore, MO.
 After being on active duty for years and having a disabled child, we decided we wanted to simplify and slow down our way of life.
 In November of 2014 our disabled son was put on a 100% "Real Foods Diet" and that played a huge part in motivating us to look more into what that really meant.
 What was the difference between farm raised and store bought organic food?
 What was the real benefit of not using hormones or antibiotics or pesticides?
 Which is better, grain finished or grass finished meat?
-WE don't claim to have all the answers, but we would love to share with you what we have learened and what we continue to learn as we embark on this great adventure!!!
+Within a month of changing our sons diet we saw huge changes.
+The two biggest changes we saw were, 1.
+No more seizures (where he use to have multiple a day) and 2.
+No more hospitalizations (where he use to be hospitalized monthly).
+We don't claim to have all the answers, but we would love to share with you what we have learned and what we continue to learn as we embark on this great adventure!!!